Construction projects are becoming more complex. Large projects typically take 20% longer than estimated and can run up to 80% over budget.

 One way to improve is by using digital dashboards that report on required tasks and statuses for each phase of a job.
 Anyone can access this real-time and accurate data when needed.

 And when planning your own digitization, design with few user types in mind based on organization roles (instead of individual people).

 For example, project managers should have transparency into other PM’s jobs and crews so that they could easily get up-to-speed and help when needed.
 On a data dashboard, custom filters can keep the most important data front-and-center while auxiliary information from other projects sits just a click away.

-Check out SPARK Select – a semi-custom platform that streamlines different parts of your construction projects.
+Check out how SPARK builds custom construction software that streamlines different parts of your projects.

 3. Outline Your Current Operations and Process Pains

 With your strategic plan as your guide, you can start looking at what pain points need the most attention first.

 How do you find them?
 Start by outlining your current business processes and other company logic in detail.

 Fleshing this out first can give you a clear sense of repetitive and inefficient employee tasks that are slowing you down and causing issues like: